 Grant applications are accepted from any nonprofit organization in Montgomery County.
 These organizations must be tax-exempt whose purposes are described in Section 501(c) of the Internal Revenue Service Code.
 Applications are also accepted from the three Montgomery County school corporations.
 If an organization has received funding from MCCF in the past, all post-grant reporting requirements must be current before an organization is eligible to submit a new request.

 Unrestricted Grant Cycle

 Each year through our unrestricted and field of interest funds, we're able to make grants available through this competitve grant cycle.
 Applications must be submitted electronically.
 Electronic files are a great time and paper saver!
 Areas of granting are: Arts & Culture, Community Development, Education, Health, Historical, Human Services and Youth.
-The deadline for 2015 Unrestricted Grant Cycle applications is Tuesday, September 1, and 2015 applications will be uploaded in the Grants Toolbox soon.
+The deadline for 2015 Unrestricted Grant Cycle applications is Tuesday, September 1, and the 2015 application is in the Grants Toolbox.
 Please check out our Awarded Grants page for the list of 2014 Grant Awards!

 Board Member Grants